coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The Joy-Cons included are a pair of wireless controllers that can be used with the Switch in different configurations.
+The Joy-Cons included are a pair of wireless controllers that can be used with the Switch in different configurations...

 ### Nintendo Switch Back